Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 }
 ~~~~~

-For performing custom OpenGL code within view, user should inherit from class OpenGl_View.
+To perform a custom OpenGL code within the view, it is necessary to inherit from class *OpenGl_View*.
 See the following code sample:

 ~~~~~